-Investments in subsidiaries are recognised and measured by applying the equity method.
+Investments in associates which ar presented in the balance sheet as participating interest are recognised and measured by applying the equity method.
 The equity method is used as a method of consolidation.

-Investments in subsidiaries are recognised in the statement of financial position at the proportionate share of the enterprise's equity value.
-This value is calculated in accordance with the parent's accounting policies with deductions or additions of unrealised intercompany gains and losses as well as with additions or deductions of the remaining value of positive or negative goodwill calculated in accordance with the acquisition method.
+Investments in associates are recognised in the statement of financial position at the proportionate share of the enterprise's equity value.
+This value is calculated in accordance with the accounting policies of the owner compagny with deductions or additions of unrealised intercompany gains and losses as well as with additions or deductions of the remaining value of positive or negative goodwill calculated in accordance with the acquisition method.
 Negative goodwill is recognised in the income statement at the time of acquisition of the equity investment.
 If the negative goodwill relates to contingent liabilities acquired, negative goodwill is not recognised until the contingent liabilities have been settled or lapsed.